amrfarid140/webrtc-android-codelab/README.md

 The [official](https://webrtc.org/) description

 "WebRTC is a free, open project that provides browsers and mobile applications with Real-Time Communications (RTC) capabilities via simple APIs.
-The WebRTC components have been optimized to best serve this purpose."
+The WebRTC components have been optimised to best serve this purpose."

 Simply, it's a cross-platform API that allows developers to implement peer-to-peer real-time communication.

-Imagine an API that allows you to send voice, video and/or data (text,images...etc) across mobile apps and web apps.
+Imagine an API that allows you to send voice, video and/or data (text, images...etc) across mobile apps and web apps.

 ---
 ## How does it work (The simple version)